Applying for a New License (Drivers 18+) in Texas

 In order to apply for a license as a new resident, you'll take the same steps as those outlined in “Apply for Your TX Driver's License" below, EXCEPT you will not have to take the knowledge or road tests IF:

-- Your license is from another U.S. state or territory, OR it’s from France, Canada, South Korea, or Germany.
+- Your license is from another U.S. state or territory, OR it's from France, South Korea, Taiwan or Germany.

-If your license is from a country other than those listed above, you must take both exams.
+If your license is from a country other than those listed above, you must take both the written and driving tests.

 New Military Residents